WalkMe Ltd. Announces Third Quarter 2022 Financial Results

 Improved operating efficiency for third straight quarter

-/EIN News/ -- SAN FRANCISCO, Nov.
-15, 2022 (GLOBE NEWSWIRE) -- WalkMe Ltd. (NASDAQ:WKME), a leading provider of digital adoption solutions, today announced financial results for its third quarter ended September 30, 2022.
+SAN FRANCISCO, Nov.
+15, 2022 (GLOBE NEWSWIRE) -- WalkMe Ltd. WKME, a leading provider of digital adoption solutions, today announced financial results for its third quarter ended September 30, 2022.

 "I'm pleased to see as we continue to transition our business to focus on large organizations with complex business processes that our customers are not pausing their efforts to optimize their organizations," said Dan Adika, CEO of WalkMe.
 "Our progress with deploying WalkMe at scale is evidenced by our second quarter of greater than 60% growth for our DAP customers while also improving our operational efficiency and confident in our path to free cash flow positive in 2023."